The Low Down

 For my listening tests, I hooked the SV021 up to many different DAC/Amp combos.
 My two favorites were the $79 Audirect Atom2 and $159 iFi Audio ZEN Dac V2, as they both were a good value just like the headphones, and they had a nice mixture of warmth and detail.

 Their sound played well with the SV021, which benefited from their warmth and dynamics.
-They also curtailed the Sivga’s slight bit of peakiness in the upper mids, which to me is this headphone’s main weakness, albeit a small one.
+They also curtailed the Sivga’s slight bit of peakiness in the upper mids, which to me is this headphone’s main weakness.

-Plenty of budget headphones do this, like the Hifiman SUNDARA or the Grado HEMP, but those are open-back headphones that cost more than double what the SV021 costs.
-It’s quite another thing for an inexpensive closed-back headphone to be so open, natural, and balanced when playing music, especially for $150.
+Plenty of budget headphones can do this, like the Hifiman SUNDARA or the Grado HEMP, but those are open-back headphones that cost more than double what the SV021 costs.
+It’s quite another thing for an inexpensive closed-back headphone to be so open and engaging when playing music, especially for $150.

-The mids were definitely the SV021’s strong point, as this headphone gets them right for the most part.
-As I said earlier, there is a tad bit of edginess in the upper mids, but this flaw only came out when there was hardness coming from a budget DAC/Amp in the chain.
+As this headphone has something of a V-Shaped sound signature, the mids were more recessed than I usually like.
+As I said earlier, there is also a tad bit of edginess in the upper mids, but this flaw only became overly distracting when there was hardness coming from a budget DAC/Amp in the chain.

-The edginess was hardly noticeable with more refined setups, and the overall mids came across as very clean, expansive, and realistic.
+The edginess was hardly noticeable with more refined setups, and the overall the Robin came across as very .
 There wasn’t any bleed from the upper bass, and the timbre of instruments like strings and drums was quite natural.

-The bass on the SV021 isn’t super deep, but this headphone gives you more than enough mid-bass punch to make things interesting.
+The bass on the SV021 isn’t articulate, but this headphone gives you more than enough mid-bass punch to make things interesting.
 However, you don’t get the sub-bass rumble as you would get from a Meze 99 headphone.
-To me, it’s more measured like what you hear from the Hifiman SUNDARA.

-To me, this is the better approach, especially with a closed-back headphone, as a lot of rumble can quickly throw the tonal balance out of wack, making the low end too distracting.
-I loved the tonal balance of these cans.
+This is probably the best approach with a closed-back headphone, as a lot of rumble can quickly throw the tonal balance out of wack, making the low end too distracting.
 That said, bassheads may want a little more depth down low.

-In terms of separation, this is another place these headphones excelled, as they did a good job of pulling out all the elements of the mix.
+Regarding separation, the Robin was good, as they did a decent job of pulling out all the elements of the mix.
 For example, listening to “Hammer Falls” by The Wandering Hearts, I was impressed by how well all the guitar parts and various harmony parts were broken out.

 The strings were also rich and full-bodied, which demonstrated how well these headphones reproduced timbre.
 Due to the top-end roll-off, I didn’t quite get the micro-detail one would get from a more expensive headphone (like the SUNDARA, for example), but the strings were still pleasing.